Illinois State will play LIU Brooklyn, Bucknell and Bowling Green in Winter Haven, Fla.

 Under Kingston's tutelage, two Hurricanes players earned All-America honors, three earned Freshman All-America recognition, rookie Kevin Howard was named the 2000 Baseball America National Freshman of the Year and 18 players went on to sign professional contracts.

 Kingston previously spent one year as an assistant with the Redbirds and helped put together one of the most impressive seasons in school history.
-The 1999 Redbirds set a school record for wins in a season (35), runs scored, RBI, doubles, hits and walks, while finishing second in school history in home runs, total bases and batting average.
+The 1999 Redbirds set a then-school record for wins in a season (35), runs scored, RBI, doubles, hits and walks, while finishing second in school history in home runs, total bases and batting average.

 Kingston got his start in coaching at Purdue.
 In two seasons, he worked his way into the top assistant position while helping the Boilermakers post three of the top-seven batting averages in school history.
 Kingston helped Purdue place five position players on the All-Big 10 Team after not posting any the year before his arrival.